The T+L World's Best Awards Methodology: How We Conducted the 2021 Survey

 Airlines: Cabin comfort, in-flight service, customer service, value.

-• Airports: Location/access, check-in/security, restaurants/bars, shopping, design.
-Optional: for business, for families.
+Airports: Access, check-in/security, restaurants/bars, shopping, design.

 Car-rental agencies: Vehicle selection, vehicle availability, car-rental location, service, value.

 Destination spas: Accommodations/facilities, treatments, service, food, value.
-Optional: for romance.

-Hotel brands: Locations, rooms/facilities, restaurants/bars, service, value.
-Optional: for business, for families, for romance, bars/nightlife, design.
+Hotel brands: Locations, rooms/facilities, food, service, value.

 Islands: Natural attractions/beaches, activities/sights, restaurants/food, people/friendliness, value.
-Optional: for romance.